Get answers to frequently asked questions about domain names

 The portion of the domain name that appears before the second-level domain name, separated by a dot, is the third-level domain name.
 The most common third-level domain name is www.
 Third-level domain names, also called subdomains, are often used to categorize special sections of a website, such as investor information at "investor.verisign.com."
 A third-level domain name does not have to be registered and is created on the website host server.
 However, the .name registry does allow registration of third-level domain names so that individuals may register domain names that match their actual names such as firstname.lastname.name.

 The Internet Corporation for Assigned Names and Numbers (ICANN) coordinates the unique identifiers used for computers connecting to the Internet globally.
 It is a not-for-profit, public-benefit corporation with participants from all over the world dedicated to keeping the Internet secure, stable and interoperable.
 It promotes competition and develops policy on the Internet's unique identifiers.

-For the Internet to function and to prevent duplication of domain names, there has to be one authoritative place to register a domain name.
-Each TLD has an authoritative registry, which manages a centralised database.
-The registry propagates the information about domain names and IP addresses in TLD zone files to enable communication over the Internet for applications such as credit card processing, bank transactions and telephony, as well as Web browsing and e-mail.
-A registry provides a direct service to registrars, who in turn provide a direct service to domain name registrants.
+For the Internet to function and to prevent duplication of domain names there has to be one authoritative place to register a domain name.
+Each TLD has an authoritative registry, which manages a centralized database.
+The registry propagates the information about domain names and IP addresses in TLD zone files to enable communication over the Internet for applications like credit card processing, bank transactions and telephony, as well as Web browsing and email.
+A registry provides direct service to registrars, who in turn provide direct service to domain name registrants.